 - How will honey bee populations evolve in response to this novel parasite?
-Will they evolve resistance?
+Is there potential for the development of resistance?

-- Varroa spreads viruses, which are what kills the bee colonies.
-How does this new vector affect bee viral communities?
+- Varroa acts as a vector for bee viruses, which are responsible for colony deaths.
+How does this new vector affect the viral communities within bee populations?

-- Is there any evidence that bee viruses amplified by varroa make their way into native bees?
+- Is there evidence suggesting that bee viruses amplified by Varroa can impact native bees?